sashinpivotal/java-assessment/README.md

 - In p1 (Jay) and p3 (Craig), "isVegetarian" is "false".
 Why?

 ## Task 6.1: Use JDK-provided exception
+- (Background info)
   - If an instance of Person is vegetarian, they should not eat meat.
     (Makes sense!)
 Are any of the foods specified in the Food enum considered "meat?"
 Yes – CHICKEN and FISH.
-- How should we handle this situation, when a client calls "eat(enum Food)" on a vegetarian Person, passing in a "meat" item?
+  - How should we handle the situation, in which a client calls "eat(enum Food)" on a vegetarian Person, passing in a "meat" item?
+Yes, correct.
+You throw an exception.
-- Refactor the "eat(Food)" method accordingly throwing "IllegalArgumentException" to handle the case above.
+- Refactor the "eat(Food)" method accordingly throwing JDK-provided "IllegalArgumentException" to handle the case above.
 - Did you have to catch "IllegalArgumentException" or uses "throws" clause on the method signature?
 Why or why not?
-- Write test client code that checks the above on p2 (Kathryn), who is vegetarian as shown below
+- Writ client code that checks the above on p2 (Kathryn), who is vegetarian as shown below

 ```java